mui/mui-x/docs/data/charts/gauge/gauge.md

 ## Arcs configuration

-You can modify the arc shape with the following props:
+Modify the arc shape with the following props:

 - `startAngle` and `endAngle`: The angle range provided in degrees
 - `innerRadius` and `outerRadius`: The arc's radii.
-It can be a fixed number of pixels or a percentage string, which will be a percent of the maximal available radius.
+It can be a fixed number of pixels or a percentage string, which will be a percent of the maximal available radius
-- `cornerRadius`: It can be a fixed number of pixels or a percentage string, which will be a percent of the maximal available radius.
+- `cornerRadius`: It can be a fixed number of pixels or a percentage string, which will be a percent of the maximal available radius

-{{"demo": "ArcPlaygroundNoSnap.js"}}
+{{"demo": "ArcPlaygroundNoSnap.js", "bg": "playground", "hideToolbar": true }}

-:::info
+:::success
 Notice that the arc position is computed to let the Gauge chart take as much space as possible in the drawing area.

 Use the `cx` and/or `cy` props to fix the coordinate of the arc center.